A New Kind Of March Madness Hits Schools

 The class of mostly juniors and seniors ruffle through folders and pull out pieces of paper with brackets — 64 slots, four quadrants, and one central box to predict the championship.
 But there's something a little different about these brackets ...

-"We're going to jump down to the fourth-seeded spider monkey against the twelfth-seeded antelope squirrel," Harris says.
+"We're going to jump down to the fourth-seeded spider monkey against the 12th-seeded antelope squirrel," Harris says.

 "Spider monkey better win!" one student shouts from the back of the class.

-This is March Mammal Madness: round two.
-It's a competition that's been playing out online and in hundreds of classrooms over the past month.
+This is March Mammal Madness: Round 2.
+It's a competition that has been playing out online and in hundreds of classrooms over the past month.
 Real animals wage fictional battles, while students use science — a lot of it — to try to predict the winner.

 March Mammal Madness was created five years ago by Katie Hinde, an evolutionary biologist at Arizona State University, though now, she says, the competition depends on a whole team of volunteer scientists and conservationists: biologists, animal behaviorists, paleoanthropologists, marine biologists.

-Hinde's team meets every year for a Selection Sunday of their own.
-They pick the animals that will compete and even decide who will win, though they keep it a secret.
+Hinde's team meets every year for a Selection Sunday of its own.
+Team members pick the animals that will compete and even decide who will win, though they keep it a secret.
 That's because a whole lot of research has to be done.

 Each scientist is assigned a specific battle, then studies up and writes a battle story based on facts.